Abode Boutique Hotel, Mumbai

 We recycle whatever we can—for example our soap ends are sent to Kalwa slum area, where an organisation purifies and recycles it to make new soap, thereby supporting the local communities in that area of Mumbai.

 During the building of Abode, we went around antique markets, looking for old furniture and restored it.
 We built our furniture using recycled wood; our side tables, room lights, and lobby furniture was all built by seeking out and restoring older furniture.
 Our floor tiles are made of concrete, which are help regulate temperatures during the hotter months.”

+The Copper Water Jugs in rooms are a classy, healthy and environmentally friendly touch – removing the need for plastic water bottles.
 You talk a lot about creating a positive social impact at Abode.
 What does that mean for you and what initiatives do you have in place?